ahmed-nadeem/csci2020u_HotSauce/finalproject/Battleship/README.md

 Repository Link: https://github.com/ahmed-nadeem/csci2020u_HotSauce/tree/master/finalproject/Battleship

 ### Group Members:
+* Ahmed Nadeem: ahmed-nadeem
-Ahmed Nadeem, Adunife Kizito Okoye, & Rutvik Desai
+* Adunife Kizito Okoye: kyzyto
+* Rutvik Desai: Rutvik7359

 *Each group member contributed equally to the project*

+We distributed the work evenly, Ahmed worked on the server code, Rutvik worked on the client code, & Kizito worked on the shared part of the code.

 ### Battleship